Journey of a Lifetime

 April 19, 2018

-The 19th was a really relaxing day, we had a walking tour, lunch on the Danube river, followed by a wine tasting at the Museum of Beekeeping and Wine Cellar Zivanovic.
+The 19th was a really relaxing day, we had a walking tour, lunch on the Danube river, followed by a wine tasting at the Museum of Beekeeping and Wine Cellar Zivanovic .
 Again, Håkon let his drone capture some of the essence and scenery.
-This video starts well beyond the town center, working its way back towards where we had lunch on the river.
+This video starts well beyond the town center, working its way back toward where we had lunch on the river.
 Yes, that establishment in the distance is where Håkon is navigating his drone recording this clip.
 I am seriously trying to convince my wife to let me purchase one of these drones.
-If you want to buy it for yourself here is the link.
+If you want to buy it for yourself here is the link .

-This footage is amazing, video quality up to 4k if you’re into that sort of thing…
+This footage is amazing, with video quality up to 4k if you’re into that sort of thing… 😏

 April 20, 2018